Tenrys/csgo_richpresence/README.md

 - More support for other operating systems?
 - Avoid using more than one tray icon (currently win10toaster creates an extra for every notificaton)
+- Figure out how to add "Ask to Join" and "Spectate" features (probably won't be allowed to just yet)